How Capitalism can help in tackling Climate Change?

 1. No Poverty-End poverty in all its forms everywhere.

-2. Zero Hunger-End hunger, achieve food security and improved nutrition, promote sustainable agriculture.
+2. Zero Hunger-End hunger, achieve food security and improved nutrition, and promote sustainable agriculture.

-3. Good Health and Well-Being for people– Ensure healthy lives and promote well-being for all at all ages.
+3. Good Health and Well-Being for People– Ensure healthy lives and promote well-being for all ages.

 4. Quality Education– Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.